toinfinity888/ai_knowledge_assistant/README.md

 ![Demo screenshot](docs/images/demo/screenshot.png)

-AI Knowledge Assistant is an intelligent system based on the RAG (Retriever-Augmented Generation) architecture that allows users to ask natural language questions and receive accurate, context-aware answers sourced from their own documents and knowledge base.
+AI Knowledge Assistant is an intelligent system based on the RAG (Retrieval-Augmented Generation) architecture that allows users to ask natural language questions and receive accurate, context-aware answers sourced from a Kaggle dataset containing annual reports of enterprises.
 The project is designed as a learning and research initiative to master the full development cycle of modern AI-powered applications and key tools in the LLMOps ecosystem.

 Key Features:
 	•	Document ingestion and chunking